 An overview of Dreicer's professional experience is available on LinkedIn.

 Dreicer's focus includes interpretive, strategic, and master planning.
-He has conceived and developed exhibition, book, web, and video offerings; driven and managed complex projects; and communicated the vision in order to engage partners and supporters.
+He has conceived and developed exhibition, book, web, and video offerings; conceived and managed complex projects; and communicated a vision that engages partners and supporters.
 His work has been repeatedly recognized in national media.

 Dreicer's success is the result of a process-based and people-centric approach.

 Process.
-Together we construct our world—environments, communities, and the stories we tell about them.
-Everyone is involved, every day.
+Together we construct our world—places, communities, and the stories we tell about them.
 Projects that embody this viewpoint invite emotional connection and participation.